 The Footprint shows the location, scale and purpose of the town and will be used in conjunction with the Jabiru Masterplan and the Jabiru Planning Scheme to guide rehabilitation and remediation of existing infrastructure as well as the development of future infrastructure.

 Although this aerial image will guide future developments; adjustments and modifications to the location, type and appearance of future infrastructure will be determined as part of the detailed implementation and planning phase currently underway.

-Before any new construction commences, there needs to be assessments of all town infrastructure to inform decisions about the condition of existing infrastructure and any remediation works to be completed.
-These assessments were undertaken by the Director of National Parks in 2019.
-The reports are currently being finalised.
-More information on the planned assessments can be found at Questions 11 and 12.
+Planning works have been underway since the announcement of the public commitments.
+Before any detailed construction timelines could be developed, assessments of all town infrastructure were completed to inform decisions about the condition of existing infrastructure and any remediation works that must be completed prior to the expiry of current leasing arrangements on 30 June 2021.
+These assessments were initiated by the Director of National Parks and completed in December 2019.

 Existing Infrastructure and Services